-Suite 1450 ‐ 789 W Pender Street Vancouver BC V6C 1H2

 Dimension Five Technologies Inc. Enters into a Letter of Intent with Emergent Waste Solutions Inc.

 Vancouver, B.C.
-September, 2019 – Dimension Five Technologies Inc. (CSE: DFT) (the “Company”), is pleased to announce that it has entered into a non-binding letter of intent dated September 04, 2019 (the “LOI”) with Emergent Waste Solutions Inc. (“EWS”) regarding a proposed transaction to acquire all of the issued and outstanding securities of EWS (the “Transaction”).
+September 4th, 2019 – Dimension Five Technologies Inc. (CSE: DFT) (the “Company”), is pleased to announce that it has entered into a non-binding letter of intent dated September 03, 2019 (the “LOI”) with Emergent Waste Solutions Inc. (“EWS”) regarding a proposed transaction to acquire all of the issued and outstanding securities of EWS (the “Transaction”).
 The Company will have until October 31, 2019 (or such other date as agreed to by the parties) to conduct due diligence on EWS, with a view to negotiating the terms of a definitive agreement (the “Definitive Agreement”) in order to complete the Transaction.